 Section 2.1 - The main purpose of the CAC is to assure open and free flow of information from the special education administration to the entire community.
 In turn, information is funneled from the community to the special education administration.
-The CAC advises the special education administration regarding community opinions, concerns, and recommendations that will lead to improved special education programs and services to individuals with exceptional needs.
-The SELPA Director and an administrator appointed by the Council of Directors shall serve as ex officio members of the CAC.
-They shall act as the linkage between the CAC and the Council of Directors and the Council of Superintendents.
-The flow chart at the end of these bylaws depicts the interface of the CAC with each level of special education administration.
+The CAC advises the special education administration regarding community opinions, concerns, and recommendations that will lead to improved special education programs and services to students with disabilities.
+The SELPA Director and an administrator appointed by the Council of Directors (COD) shall serve as ex officio members of the CAC.
+They shall act as the linkage between the CAC and the COD and the SJC SELPA Governing Council.
+The flow chart at the end of these bylaws depicts the interface of the

+CAC with each level of special education administration.